 I’m a Taurus, and according to my astrological sign, I am a loyal person.
 My loyalty goes beyond people though, it also includes products.
 There are certain brands that I will purchase time and time again (even if they’re not on sale) because I am loyal to them.
 I may go off and try other products, but it is often the case that I will run back to what is familiar and comforting to me.

 Now I want to share with you my new loyalty with Seventh Generation‘s new Wee Generation baby care products line.
-My bebes have never been Johnson & Johnson babies.
-They have been organic, “natural”, good for the environment, etc. type of kids because I want what is best for them, not what is fantasized the best in baby commercials.
+We’re fans of these organic, “natural”, good for the environment, etc. type of products because I want what is best for the kids.

 Before I go any further, do you want to read something scary?
 Take a look at these two facts and then read on to see how Seventh Generation’s baby products differ from others on the market.

 I bet that slide above will make you think twice about face painting, right?

 Anyhow, my oldest kid has eczema and we have tried dozens of products that promise to moisturize and help heal broken skin.
 So many of these products have failed to come through.
 Now my second kid also has super-sensitive skin and his skin breaks out in a rash with anything that has too many chemicals.
 Thankfully, the arrival of Seventh Generation’s baby care products is here and I can finally purchase just one product for both kids.

 Seventh Generation is known for their “good for the environment” type of products and as an adult, I have used quite a few of them.
 For years I couldn’t why they chose to produce diapers and wipes, but stopped short of producing a complete baby products line.
 Turns out they were working out all the kinks and making their baby care products line as perfect as they could get them.
 Now that they’ve done it, take a look at what makes them special:

 - First complete line of USDA-certified biobased baby care products

 - Products are gluten-free